Suraj0791/bookly/build.md

-so now finally our homepage done header homepage done so now lets make the auth ui now which user will see before homepage
+so now finally our homepage done header homepage done so now lets make the auth ui now which user will see before homepage so we will make validation.ts file using zod inside lib folder for our auth schema validation and then we will make two routes signi-in ans sign-up page and a authform .tsx which will use map to render all validations field this is just a ui setup now

+before setting actual backend nd db lets setup imagekit add env of imagelit , make a config file now add there the env , make a comp imgupload/fileupload then we will make an api route api/auth/imagekit this folder inside route.ts for authenticating